-You can contribute up to $2,000 a year to a Coverdell ESA.
-Your contributions aren't tax deductible, but your money grows tax free while it's in the account.
-You can withdraw all of it—contributions and accumulated interest—for tuition and other qualified expenses without paying a tax on the growth.
+You can contribute up to $2,000 per year to a Coverdell ESA.
+Your contributions aren't tax deductible, but your money grows tax-free while it's in the account.
+You can withdraw all of it, both contributions and accumulated interest, for tuition and other qualified expenses without paying any tax on the capital gains.

-As of 2017, your modified adjusted gross income must be less than $110,000 to qualify for this tax break if you're single.
-The limit doubles if you're married and file a joint return.
-Most taxpayers’ MAGIs are the same as their adjusted gross incomes, but check with a tax professional to be sure.
+Your modified adjusted gross income (MAGI) must be less than $110,000 to qualify for the full $2,000 annual contribution as of tax year 2021.
+The limit doubles if you're married and filing a joint return.
+Most taxpayers’ MAGIs are the same as their adjusted gross incomes, but you'll want to check with a tax professional to be sure.

 Private school tuition varies a great deal by school and location.
 According to the Education Data Initiative, the average cost of annual tuition for private K-12 schools in the U.S. was $12,350 in 2021.

 There are a number of financial aid options available for private K-12 schools.
 Many schools offer assistance based on financial need.
 Religious-based private schools often offer discounts for members of their faith community.
 There are usually scholarships available from a variety of community organizations.
 Many aren't merit-based.
 You can also look into education loans or personal loans to pay for your child's schooling.